IbrahimElshafey/ResumableFunction/_Docs/_ToDo.md

 # ToDo
+* use direct call to engine for test
+* Write Implementation for Engine,FakeEventProvider,Database Presist,... to test the engine.

 * Event provider may be:
 	* Local implementation
 	* Remote implementation (Will use gRPC to contact with)
 		* TCP, HTTP, or Named Pipes based on IEventProviderConfiguration
 	*
-* Write Implementation for Engine,FakeEventProvider,Database Presist,... to test the engine.
 * Parameter check lib use
 * Use dependancy injection